Lockon2000/StatusScraper/docs/lib/internals/utilities/wrappers.md

                    happen that the component still doesn't have a group.
 - `'verbalStatus'`:
     - Type: `string`
-    - Description: Holds the German verbal status of a component.
+    - Description: Holds the "German" verbal status of a component.
+- `'provider'`:
+    - Type: `string`
+    - Description: Holds the name of the provider to which this component belongs in the correct format.

 # Incidents Scraper Wrapper